piotr-szuberski/contrail-windows-docs/doc/Known_issues/HNS_error_bestiary.md

     // perform as single command because you will lose connectivity during netcfg -D netcfg -D; Restart-Computer -force

-# HNS error specimen list
+# HNS error list

-The following chapter contains a list of HNS errors encountered throughout development, along with reproduction methods and natural habitat.
+The following chapter contains a list of HNS errors encountered throughout development, along with steps to reproduce and occurence scenarios.

 ## 1. HNS Unspecified Error

-### Natural habitat
+### When it happens

 1. When attempting to create a transparent HNS network
     * when creation of another network or VMSwitch is already in progress